 The entire API reference is here, including many cURL examples: https://docs.confluent.io/platform/current/kafka-rest/api.html

 GraphQL is an API query language that provides an alternative to REST.
-GraphQL is great because it gives clients a more flexible way to query an API for exactly what they need and provides developers an easier way to evolve their APIs while maintaining backward compatibility.
+GraphQL gives clients a more flexible way to query an API for exactly what they need and provides developers with an easier way to evolve their APIs while maintaining backward compatibility.

 GraphQL specifies three execution operations: